george-sp/MaterialDesign-Udacity/CoordinatedMotionDemo/README.md

 Notice that the difference between this straight line transition and curved transition.
 The latter feels more natural.

 Be judicious with this technique as it can attract attention, so make sure it's used when that is your intention.

+#### Transforming Surfaces - Size Change
+Material surfaces can transform their size, shape, and position.

+When animating a change in size of an item, you want to avoid having your users mistake this for a zoom effect, which might imply an elevation change, like this example.

+A good way to do this, is to animate the width, and the height at different rates, making it clear what is changing.